 - Garlic: I love using a lot of garlic to flavor the mild fish.
 Both freshly minced and jarred minced garlic work equally well in this recipe.
 If don't care for garlic, simply omit it.

-- Bake until the cod reaches an internal temperature of 145 degrees F OR flakes easily with a fork and is opaque in the center.
+Step Two: Bake the Cod.
+Place the seasoned cod on a rimmed baking pan or baking dish that has been lined with parchment paper.
+Top each fillet with a pat of butter and bake until the cod reaches an internal temperature of 145 degrees F or flakes easily with a fork and is opaque in the center.

 Cod, like most other fish, is best served immediately after preparation, as it can begin to taste fishy and dry out after storage.
-That said, you can safely store leftover baked cod in an airtight container in the refrigerator for up to 3 days, or store the cooked, cooled fish in a freezer-safe container in the freezer for up to 1 month.
+That said, you can safely store leftover baked cod in an airtight container in the refrigerator for up to 3 days.

 This recipe for Baked Lemon Butter Cod pairs beautifully with a variety of side dishes.
 Below are a few of my favorite sides to serve with this fish.